spencerslickremix/Slick-Personal-Assistant/readme.md

 A Chrome extension that adds [ChatGPT](https://chat.openai.com) to your browser.
 It can assist in creating content or code for any website based on your suggestions.

+Pin the Extension to your browser so you can easily use on any tab.
+It will work independently between tabs too.
 Choose between GPT-3 or GPT-4, the Number of Tokens, Alternative Completions, Temperature, Light and Dark Mode.

-Pin the Chrome Extension to your browser so you can easily use on any tab.
-It will work independently between tabs too.

 I've listed some use cases and also a breakdown of the Custom Options, Settings and there meaning.